For Cleansing, Balancing, Healing and Rejuvenation

 - Lifestyle and diet recommendations specific to each individual.

-- Free attendance of Ayurvedic education classes with Vasant Lad, Monday-Thursday, 6-9 PM when the Ayurvedic Studies Program is in session, or by his advanced students when Vasant Lad is not available.
+- Free attendance of Ayurvedic education classes with Vasant Lad, Monday-Thursday, 3-6 PM when the Ayurvedic Studies Program is in session.
+(Via Zoom)

 - A supportive environment that provides space for true contemplation and self-healing.